akaabdullahmateen/roadmap/css/concepts/index.md

   }
 ```

-The selectors list is one ore more selectors separated by comma.
-Whitespaces before and after selectors are ignored, however whitespace between simple selectors in a combinator has semantic meaning.
-Selectors syntax is case-insensitive within the ASCII range.
-If any single selector in a selectors list is invalid, the entire selectors list, and therefore the ruleset itself, is invalid.
+The selectors list is a comma-separated list of selectors, which selects nodes that matches with any single selector in the list.
+Whitespaces before and after the comma are ignored.
+The selectors syntax is case-insensitive within the ASCII range.
+If any single selector in a selectors list is invalid or unsupported, the entire selectors list is considered invalid, and therefore the associated ruleset is ignored.
+However, some functional pseudo-classes accept forgiving selectors list, where each selector is parsed individually.

 ```css
 selectors-list ::=